Importing Access Control User Information

 Note: Bulk importing requires Access Admin permissions

-Navigate to Admin > Access Control > Access Users, then click Manage > Import Users in the top right.
+Navigate to Admin > Access Control > Access Users, then click Manage > Import Users in the top right-hand corner.

 Note: If you are trying to modify existing users, select Export Users to download the CSV of your existing users as a base for your import file.